STEM Scholars in Biology

 A five-year grant from The National Science Foundation's Scholarship Program in Science, Technology, Engineering & Mathematics

 We are one of four partner institutions participating in the grant.
-Through the grant Mercy College will provide up to 18 scholarships with as much as $10,000* per year to incoming first-year biology students.
+Through the grant Mercy University will provide up to 18 scholarships with as much as $10,000* per year to incoming first-year biology students.

 Our goal is to increase the number of talented biology majors who go on to contribute to the advancement of knowledge in a broad range of scientific endeavors.